useflow-sh/useflow/packages/core/README.md

 };
 ```

-### Context-Driven Branching
+### Context-Driven navigation

-Dynamic routing based on context using runtime resolvers (implemented by framework adapters like `@useflow/react`):
+Conditional navigation based on context using runtime resolvers (implemented by framework adapters like `@useflow/react`):

 ```typescript
 type Context = {